jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

 function.

 Common smoothing functions include the sigmoid function, or the fast sigmoid function.
-We must also shift the sigmoidal functions such that they are centered at the threshold :math:`U_{\rm thr}`.
-Defining the overdrive of the membrane potential as :math:`U_{OD} = U - U_{\rm thr}`:
+The sigmoidal functions must also be shifted such that they are centered at the threshold :math:`U_{\rm thr}.` Defining the overdrive of the membrane potential as :math:`U_{OD} = U - U_{\rm thr}`:

 .. math:: \tilde{S} = \frac{U_{OD}}{1+k|U_{OD}|} \tag{3}